comehere6/servicall/README.md

 - Some commands may cause the target service to crash or become unresponsive.
 Restart the service or device if necessary.
 - The tool includes a termination flag to stop all processes if critical errors are detected (e.g., device disconnects).

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions are welcome!
-If you find a bug or have an idea for improvement, feel free to open an issue or submit a pull request.

 ## Disclaimer

 Use this tool at your own risk.
 The author is not responsible for any damage caused by the use of this software.